404jv/rentx/README.md

 ## 🌵 Cache
-This project is used Redis to set a rate limiter, also to cache data.
+I used Redis to set a rate limiter, and also to cache data.
 Some of the routes like the session route set users in Redis: ([AuthenticateUserUseCase](src/modules/accounts/useCases/authenticateUser/AuthenticateUserUseCase.ts))
 ```ts
 await setRedis(`user-${user.id}`, JSON.stringify(user));
 ```